 Making money online isn’t always a guarantee.
 It requires you to take proper steps to ensure your site is well-designed, safe, and trustworthy.
 You’ll also need to identify a niche, drive traffic to your site, and find a way to monetize that traffic.

 Common website monetization strategies include:

 - Sponsored posts

 - Paid webinars

-- Sell physical products online (ecommerce shop)
+- Sell products online

 The list goes on and on.
 Obviously, some of these are more challenging than others.
 Although they all require a bit of work to pay off.
 For example, running ads on your website is easier than starting an ecommerce website.
 However, you’ll need to drive lots of traffic to your website if you want to generate any revenue for those ads.

 Some of these techniques for monetizing traffic don’t have anything to do with your web host.
 If you can get affiliates, sponsors, or visitors to pay to be a part of your website, you can do so no matter your hosting provider.

 But, if you’re going to turn your site into a web store or sell things like services, webinars, or access to events, you want to make sure your web host is well-equipped to handle ecommerce alongside giving you ample server resources.